dariofad/ebpf_simulator/readme.md

 ### Run

 - Disable ASLR with `make aslr_off` before starting the development session
+- Create the redis container with `make redis`
 - Build and run the server with `make`

 You can get additional feedback checking the output of the eBPF probes at `/sys/kernel/tracing/trace_pipe`.